 We often have many awesome conversations from articles individuals have shared on the channel.
 We also do a lot of design critiques and guerrilla user-testing among our peers.
 It’s definitely helped me establish a sense of camaraderie among my cohorts.

 And lastly, Medium… don’t forget about actively participating in Medium.
 If you are reading this article, you obviously know about Medium.
 Get to know all of the features Medium has to offer.
 Follow every author that has written an article you found to be worthwhile.
 Read from a variety of topics.
 Recommend articles, participate.
 Comment on other people’s articles and most importantly, write your own articles.

 Even if you are a college freshman, get in the habit of writing about your experiences.
 Who cares if you suck at Photoshop.
 Employers care more about your ability to problem solve.
 You get better at tools the more you use them and those skills just come with practice.

 Regardless of the social media platform you are using follow one simple rule — Mend your fences.
 This is a phrase I learned from my grandma.
 It means to maintain your relationships with the people you get to know.
-It works a little different in the digital age, but the concept is the same.
+Throughout her life, she maintained relationships with dozens, if not hundreds of people all over the United States.
+Her ability to form and maintain meaningful relationships with people is something I admire about her.
+It works a little differently in the digital age, but the concept is the same.

-If you enjoyed this article, let me know.
-If you didn’t, let me know.
+Thanks for taking the time to read my article, I truly appreciate it.
+I know it is a bit long.
+I’m working on getting better at being succinct.
+If you enjoyed this article, please let me know.
+If you didn’t, please let me know.
 I am pretty active on Twitter these days —